 It was the boldest move yet this season.
 Gabby Pascuzzi turned on her trusted ally and also biggest target left in the game, Christian Hubicki.
 Unfortunately, as they tend to do on Survivor, the scheme didn’t go exactly as planned.
-Davie warned Christian.
-Christian played his Hidden Immunity Idol and the others threw their votes onto Gabby ending her game.
+Davie Rickenbacker warned Christian.
+Christian played his Hidden Immunity Idol and the others threw their votes onto Gabby ending her Survivor: David vs. Goliath.

 While fans agree that Christian needed to go if any of the others are to have any chance at winning the game, many disagree with the timing.

 “Yeah, looking back not everyone was on board.
 We have Davie flipping on me.
 I didn’t even know Angelina [Keeley] and Mike [White] were in on it.
 I did not want them to be in on it.
 I thought they were going to vote for Alison [Raybould] therefore making it a split vote.
 If you look at all the facts now, it may have been a bit too early.
 At the same time, I am not going to second-guess my decision because what I feared would happen was if I waited until the final seven it could have been too late.
 You just never know.
 You don’t know how the cards are going to fall.
 I had a shot and I took it.
 At the time, I felt I would regret it more if I didn’t take the shot and then running out of time.
 I would rather take a shot and have it fail,” Gabby told Global.

 “I don’t think any part of our alliance was fake.
 It just it served him better than it served me.”